-The discussion below supplements information contained in the Fund's Prospectus pertaining to the investment policies of the Fund.
+The discussion below supplements information contained in the Funds' Prospectus pertaining to the investment policies of each Fund.
+A Fund's investments in the instruments discussed below may be through the Fund's direct investments or indirectly through the Fund's investments in underlying funds.